dlr-alr/dlr-tactile-manipulation/docs/_pages/icra23.md

 goal orientations can be reached with a high success rate.

 ---
-## Learning Hyperparameters
+## Learning and Simulation Configuration

-Here we are providing more information on the parameters used during training.
+For the overall setup, please refer to our [previous work](icra22.md).
+Here we only highlight important parameters and list those that differ from the original implementation.

 ### Policy Hyperparameters
-We use the [Soft Actor-Critic](https://arxiv.org/abs/1812.05905v2){:target="_blank"} alogirthm with the following hyperparameters.
+We use the [Soft Actor-Critic](https://arxiv.org/abs/1812.05905v2){:target="_blank"} alogirthm.

 |replay buffer size|1.5e6
 |# workers|80